eye-division/susanmoxley/_posts/2016-06-09-continuing.md

     resize_style: "contain"
     mime_type: "image/jpeg"
 ---

-##KINDLECO: CONTINUING TO SUPPORT DEVELOPMENTS AT INNOVATIVE NATIONAL CHILDREN'S CHARITY

 >“As a national charity at the cutting edge of support for vulnerable children &amp; families, The Mulberry Bush Organisation has to evolve in response to government led change – and now is no exception", says John Diamond, CEO.